rails/rails/guides/source/active_support_core_extensions.md

 duplicate #=> ['foo']
 ```

-If object is not duplicable, +deep_dup+ will just return this object:
+If object is not duplicable, `deep_dup` will just return this object:

 ```ruby
 number = 1